Harriet Robinson Scott: Verdict for the defendant

 Due to a crowded docket, Dred's case did not come to trial until June 30, 1847.
-In the end, the jury decided in favor of the defendant, Irene Emerson, based on a technicality.
+The jury decided in favor of the defendant, Irene Emerson, based on a technicality.
 Upon cross examination, witness Samuel Russell admitted that he himself had not arranged to hire Harriet and Dred from Irene Emerson; instead, it had all been handled by his wife, Adeline, and he had simply paid for their services.
 On this basis, Russell's testimony was dismissed as hearsay and the jury found that the Scotts had failed to prove that Irene Emerson had enslaved them in the first place.
 The Scotts' third attorney, Samuel M. Bay, moved for and was granted a new trial.

 Retroactive entry for Harriet

 In December 1847, during an audit of the St. Louis Circuit Court, Judge Alexander Hamilton noticed that he had neglected Harriet's case.
 Only Dred's case had been formally submitted to jurors in June.
 The judge wrote in the docket that he had intended to try Harriet's case at the same time.
-According to VanderVelde:For correction, he simply recopied the entries of Dred’s case in Harriet’s name, down to the names of the jurors, as if her case had been placed before them six months before.
-From the judge’s viewpoint, overlooking Harriet was a harmless error as long as he granted her a new trial too.
-It seems that Harriet had been denied even this initial day in court – probably denied even this moment of the jury’s attention.
-As Dred’s wife, she was treated as just an appendage to her husband, much as history would treat her, swept along for the ride.
+According to VanderVelde:For correction, he simply recopied the entries of Dred's case in Harriet's name, down to the names of the jurors, as if her case had been placed before them six months before.
+From the judge's viewpoint, overlooking Harriet was a harmless error as long as he granted her a new trial too.
+It seems that Harriet had been denied even this initial day in court – probably denied even this moment of the jury's attention.
+As Dred's wife, she was treated as just an appendage to her husband, much as history would treat her, swept along for the ride.